 b. a Monitoring Plan to assess the performance and effectiveness of the remedy.
-The plan includes but may not be limited to:
+The plan includes, but may not be limited to:

-- monitoring the performance of the site cover; and - monitoring of the groundwater to assess the performance and effectiveness of the remedy.
+- monitoring the performance and effectiveness of the site cover; - monitoring of groundwater to assess the performance and effectiveness of the remedy; and - a schedule of monitoring and frequency of submittals to the Department;